-Dick is the author of several books, including From Edison to Enron, which recounts the history of electricity and suggests an innovation-based vision for the power industry.
-His Cardinals of Capitol Hill traces the machinations of congressional appropriators who control government spending.
-Dick also wrote Cousteau: The Captain and His World, a biography of the ocean explorer and filmmaker.
-His articles on energy and environmental policy have appeared in numerous newspapers and journals.
+Dick Munson is the author of five books, most recently George Fabyan, a biography of the Gilded-Age tycoon who broke ciphers, ended wars, manipulated sound, built a levitation machine, and organized the modern research center.
+Dick's From Edison to Enron recounts the history of electricity and suggests an innovation-based vision for the power industry.
+Cardinals of Capitol Hill traces the machinations of congressional appropriators who control government spending, and Cousteau: The Captain and His World examines the ocean explorer and filmmaker.

-Dick has served as secretary of the U.S. Combined Heat and Power Association, director of the Solar Lobby, director of the Center for Renewable Resources, co-coordinator of Sun Day, coordinator of the Environmental Action Foundation, and lecturer in history at the University of Michigan.
+Dick also has served as executive director of the Solar Lobby, executive director of the Center for Renewable Resources, co-coordinator of Sun Day (an international celebration of alternative energy), coordinator of the Environmental Action Foundation, and lecturer in history at the University of Michigan.